 To go one step further, use a cleaner/lubricant like the GHS Fast Fret or Dunlop 6582 String Conditioner once a week.
 Most conditioners or cleaners use a dauber or liquid applicator.
 You can simply run the conditioner along the strings to remove grime, dirt, and oils.

-Some pro-guitarists are known to change their strings every week or before every performance and recording, while others follow a more palatable ‘once a month’ regime.
+Some pro-guitarists are known to change their strings every week or before every performance and recording, while others follow a more palatable ‘once a month’ regime (of course, having your own guitar tech makes this easier).
 Conversely, guitarists who desire a mellow or percussive tone may even use the strings for months at a time.

-If you change them a day or two before an important event, they will get time to settle in.
+If you change them a day or two before an important event, the new strings will get time to settle in (especially important with the heavier strings on an acoustic guitar).
 This will ensure that they don’t go out of tune (as they tend to) during your performance.